dougeby/IntuneDocs/intune/known-issues.md

 - Device Enrollment Managers
 - Apple Volume Purchase Program

-Because these capabilities cannot be managed from both the classic Silverlight and Azure consoles, the migration:
+Because these capabilities cannot be managed from both the classic (Intune Silverlight and Azure consoles, the migration:
 - Disables them in the classic console
 - Enables them in the Azure console

+After September 11, 2017, the migration of these features will be merged into the primary migration to Azure.
+If your account was already migrated to use the Azure portal, this secondary migration will take place between September 11-15, 2017.
+Once your account’s migration begins, it will complete the same day.
+Migration can take up to 6 hours from the time these features are disabled in the Intune Classic console.

 If you now manage these Intune capabilities in the Azure portal, be aware of the following points: